Setting Up Tailscale

 BlumeOps’ Tailscale configuration includes:

-• Multiple device tags (homelab, nas, registry, k8s-api)
+• Multiple device tags (homelab, nas, registry, k8s-operator)

 • Group-based access for family members